-Prior to the Company's adoption of ASU 2016-13, Topic 326 Financial Instruments - Credit Losses ("Topic 326"), the accounts receivable balance was reduced by an allowance for doubtful accounts that was determined based on the Company's assessment of the collectability of customer accounts.
-Under Topic 326, accounts receivable are recorded at the invoiced amount, net of allowance for credit losses.
+Under ASC Topic 326, accounts receivable are recorded at the invoiced amount, net of allowance for credit losses.
 The Company regularly reviews the adequacy of the allowance for credit losses based on a combination of factors.
 In establishing any required allowance, management considers historical losses adjusted for current market conditions, the current receivables aging, current payment terms and expectations of forward-looking loss estimates.
-Allowance for credit losses was \$2,299 as of June 30, 2024 and \$1,263 as of March 31, 2024, and is classified within "Accounts Receivable, net" in the condensed consolidated balance sheets.
-See "Recent accounting pronouncements adopted" section below for information pertaining to the adoption of Topic 326.
+Allowance for credit losses was \$4,844 as of September 30, 2024 and \$1,263 as of March 31, 2024, and is classified within "Accounts Receivable, net" in the condensed consolidated balance sheets.